Policies and documents

 Specific roles and responsibilities include:

-- Head of School is responsible for the promotion and implementation of this policy
+- Heads of School and School Research Leads are responsible for the promotion and implementation of this policy.

-- Researcher is any member of the staff or student body undertaking research or involved in the collection, generation or analysis of research data and has personal responsibility for that data.
+- Researcher is any member of staff or student undertaking research or involved in the collection, generation or analysis of research data and has personal responsibility for that data.

-- Research and Undergraduate Degree Supervisors are responsible for making their students aware of any relevant research ethics and integrity requirements and informing them of ethical procedures and ethical review, and making them aware of YSJU’s policy on safeguarding research data, including storage, backup and encryption.
+- Research and Undergraduate Degree Supervisors are responsible for making their students aware of any relevant research ethics and integrity requirements and informing them of ethical procedures and ethical review and making them aware of YSJU’s policy on research data, including storage, backup and encryption.

 - Principle Investigator (PI) ‘takes responsibility for the intellectual leadership of the research project, for the overall management of the research and for the management and development of researchers.’

-- Repository Librarian is responsible for supporting the University research community in depositing data and outputs into the University repository/archiving system and advising on Metadata.
+- Repository Librarian is responsible for supporting the University research community in depositing data and outputs into the University repository RaYDaR and advising on Metadata.